lexicHQ/docs/setup_webhook.md

 ![](edit-webhook.png)

-Select the first five categories (messages, messaging_postbacks, messaging_optins, message_deliveries, message_reads).
+Select five categories (messages, messaging_postbacks, messaging_optins, message_deliveries, message_reads).
 Then visit your [Recime dashboard](https://developer.recime.io/account), click on your bot and copy/paste the `verify token` from your bot into the Facebook Verify Token.

 ![](dashtoken.png)